 Word of the duel reached Springfield where the sherif was known to occasionally jail prospective duelists to let them calm down.
 Fear of arrest caused Lincoln to flee to Jacsksonville where he obtained the broadswords.

 On September 22, 1842, Lincoln and Shields, each with three seconds, rowed across the Mississippi from Alton.
 While the parties set up the dueling area, the principal seconds tried to resolve the issue peacefully.
 To demonstrate his obvious physical advantage, Lincoln then reached up and lopped off a high willow branch.
 After discussion the two seconds finally agreed that a note in which Lincoln admitted authorship of the letter and asserted that he "had no intention of injuring your (Shields) personal or private character or standing as a man or gentleman" would satisfy the honor of both them.

-Bluff City Profiles Alton, Illinois 1837-1987 Sesquicentennial Commemorative Book
+Reprinted from Bluff City Profiles Alton, Illinois 1837-1987 Sesquicentennial Commemorative Book